 The study conducted among 100 small tea growers across the districts of Sivasagar, Jorhat, Golaghat, and Biswanath in Assam revealed the presence of 12 significant pests affecting tea cultivation.
 Among these, the Red Spider Mite (Oligonychus coffeae), Tea Mosquito Bug (Helopeltis theivora), and Tea Looper (Buzura suppressaria) were identified as major pests due to their substantial damage on tea crops.

-Table no-1: List of Tea pest causes significant losses
+Table no-1: List of Tea pest causes significant losses: